MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-checker.md

 ---
-title: "Run Portal checker to identify common problems with your portal | MicrosoftDocs"
+title: Portal Checker
-description: "Learn about how to run Portal Checker on your portal to identify common problems and resolutions."
+description: Learn about how to run Portal Checker on your portal to identify common problems and resolutions.
 author: neerajnandwana-msft
 ms.service: powerapps
 ms.topic: conceptual